OTT Question Time2023-08-18T11:27:17+00:00

 OTT Question Time #70 – Streaming Services’ Profitability

 What makes a streaming service profitable?
 As with any business the basic equation is income minus costs but this masks a world of complexity.
 What exactly is OTT income made up of (e.g. advertising, subscriptions, sponsorships etc.)?
 What about costs (content, staff, technology, R&D)?
-And how sustainable is [...]
+And how sustainable [...]

 OTT Question Time #69 – Emerging OTT Services & Models

 Whilst Netflix, Disney, Amazon and D2C services from the broadcasters and film studios tend to get all the publicity, it’s easy to forget that the OTT market also has a huge number of smaller streamers.
-The UK, for example, has 288 of them according to the European Audiovisual [...]
+The UK, for example, has 288 of them according to the European [...]

 OTT Question Time #68 – OTT User Engagement

 OTT Question Time returned last Thursday, 25th June, and to kick off the new season, we discussed OTT user engagement and sticky UI / UX.
-Together with Jonathan Kelly, Experience Director at Candyspace, Gulliver Smithers, formerly of Sony Pictures, BBC Studios and ITV plus Chris Ambrozic, VP & GM [...]
+Together with Jonathan Kelly, Experience Director at Candyspace, Gulliver Smithers, formerly of Sony Pictures, BBC Studios and ITV plus Chris Ambrozic, VP & [...]

 OTT Question Time #67 – The Most Popular OTT Devices